 The good news?
-Most vehicle collisions in yard and dock operations are preventable.
-By combining proven safety protocols with modern, AI-driven video intelligence, logistics leaders can move from investigating after the fact to actively reducing risk in real time.
-This guide breaks down the true costs and root causes of yard and dock vehicle collisions and provides a practical framework for proactive prevention—empowering your team to keep people safe and business running.
+Most vehicle collisions in yard and dock operations are avoidable.
+By combining proven safety protocols with capable video AI, logistics leaders can move from investigating after the fact to actively reducing risk.
+This guide breaks down the costs and root causes of yard and dock vehicle collisions and provides a practical framework for risk reduction—empowering your team to keep people safe and business running.

-Vehicle collisions in yards and docks are not just a compliance headache—they’re a persistent threat to uptime, worker safety, and operational flow.
-These incidents often involve heavy equipment like forklifts, semi-trucks, and yard tractors operating in close proximity to pedestrians and other vehicles.
+Vehicle collisions in yards and docks are a substantial risk to uptime, worker safety, and operational flow.
+These events often involve heavy equipment like forklifts, semi-trucks, and yard tractors operating in close proximity to pedestrians and other vehicles.

 High pedestrian and vehicle traffic in confined spaces.